psycedelicAI/high-security-facility-concept/README.md

 ## Intended Environments

-Detta koncept är mest relevant för:
+This concept is most relevant for:

-- skyddade serverhallar
+- protected data centers
-- högsäker teknisk drift
+- high-security technical operations
-- säkerhetsklassade miljöer
+- security-classified environments
-- facility security med stark koppling till IT-säkerhet
+- facility security with a strong connection to IT security
-- miljöer där insiderhot och avvikande rörelsemönster är realistiska risker
+- environments where insider threats and anomalous movement patterns are realistic risks
-- verksamheter där credentials, devices, surveillance och fysisk närvaro måste hållas under hög kontroll
+- organizations where credentials, devices, surveillance, and physical presence must be kept under strict control

-Det är inte primärt utformat för:
+It is not primarily designed for:

-- vanliga kontorsmiljöer
+- standard office environments
-- lågfriktionsmiljöer
+- low-friction environments
-- generisk standard-enterprise IT
+- generic standard enterprise IT

 ---